duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Template Groups

-Template groups are **presets** that save even more work.
-They represent pairings of `item` and `detail` templates that work particularly well together.
+Template groups are presets of templates and template `options` that work well together.
 There are several template groups, and in most cases **at least one group will be a good fit for your Instant Answer**.

-When you specify a template group using the `group` property, you are automatically specifying a predefined set of properties under `templates` and `options` for your Spice frontend.
-Templates come with certain features enabled, and you can easily override these preset options in the `options` block.
+Setting a template group automatically sets the `item`, `detail`, and sometimes `item_detail` templates and default `options`.
+You can easily override the default options in the `options` block of your Spice frontend code.

 **We require that you use a template group in your Instant Answer.**

-If you cannot use an available template for your Instant Answer, please e-mail us at open@duckduckgo.com so we can help you out.
-We may find that a custom template is necessary.
-If that's the case, we'll work with you to create an awesome one, and perhaps inspire the next template group.
+Of course, if you cannot use an available template for your Instant Answer, definitely reach out to us.
+E-mail us at open@duckduckgo.com and we'll help you.
+We may find that a custom template is necessary, and we'll work with you to create an awesome one.
+(Who knows, your idea may inspire the next official template group!)

 ### Choosing a Template Group